Skip to main content

 Admissions Requirements

-Please review admissions requirements and other information before applying.
+Please review the admissions requirements and other information before applying.
 You can find degree program-specific admissions requirements below and access additional guidance on applying from the Department of Slavic Languages and Literatures.

 Academic Background